 Our Company has not approved any awards that are conditioned upon stockholder approval of our Amended 2003 Incentive Plan.
 If the additional shares that will be available under our Amended 2003 Incentive Plan if stockholders approve the proposed amendments, had been available for award purposes in fiscal 2015, our Company expects that its award grants made in fiscal 2015 would not have been substantially different from those actually made in that year under our 2003 Incentive Plan.
-For information regarding the bonuses paid to our named executive officers for 2015 performance (and the stock-based awards granted to our named executive officers in 2015 with respect to their bonuses for 2014), see the discussion in the "Compensation Discussion and Analysis" section above.
-For information regarding stock-based awards granted to our Company's named executive officers during 2015, see the material under the heading "Grants of Plan-Based Awards" above.
+For information regarding the bonuses paid to our named executive officers for 2015 performance (and the stock-based awards granted to our named executive officers during 2015, see the material under the heading "Grants of Plan-Based Awards" above.